 The agenda shall include a summary review of the relevant antitrust and patent P&P and shall include a call for essential patents, where that group is responsible for producing or potentially responsible for producing a standard, amendment or recommended practice.
-Minutes shall be recorded and posted on the 802.11 document server.
+Minutes shall be recorded and posted on the 802.18 document server.

-WG (and subgroup) telecons are not permitted to make formal motions, with the exception of when a TG is operating under the accelerated process and when it is a sponsor ballot comment resolution committees (CRCs).

-A TG operating under the accelerated process follows the rules in 3.9.4.

-Sponsor ballot CRC telecons, albeit announced in the WG and consisting of WG participants, actually operate under the authority of the sponsor, and are therefore permitted to vote on formal motions.
+TAG teleconferences are permitted to make formal motions,

-Telecons are generally approved during the closing 802.11 plenary, and cover the period from 10 days after that plenary to 10 days after the next closing 802.11 plenary.
-Any changes to the telecon schedule after the closing plenary shall be approved by the WG Chair and made by announcement to both the WG and relevant group’s reflector at least 10 days in advance.
+Teleconferences are generally approved during the closing 802.18 plenary, and cover the period from 10 days after that plenary to 10 days after the next closing 802.18 plenary.
+Any changes to the telecon schedule after the closing plenary shall be made by announcement to both the TAG and relevant group’s reflector at least 10 days in advance.

-Details of 802.11 telecons are posted on the 802.11 website.
-It is the responsibility of the relevant chair to provide bridge details in advance to the WG vice chair responsible for publishing these details.
+Details of 802.18 telecons are posted on the 802.18 website.
+It is the responsibility of the chair to provide bridge details in advance to the TAG vice chair responsible for publishing these details.

-Anybody may attend an 802.11 telecon.
+Anyone may attend an 802.18 teleconference.

 Public Document Server

-The 802.11 public documents are kept on the IEEE mentor system https://mentor.ieee.org/802.11/documents.
-Anybody may read these documents.
+The 802.18 public documents are kept on the IEEE mentor system https://mentor.ieee.org/802.18/documents.
+Anyone may read these documents.

-Only Active 802.11 participants or Former-Voter may post documents on the 802.11 document server.
+Only Active 802.18 participants or Former-Voter may post documents on the 802.18 document server.